 - Plant milk: must be unsweetened and without aromas.
 We prefer to use unsweetened organic non-GMO soy milk.

 - Oil: extra virgin olive oil is best to give a fuller flavor.
 Any other vegetable oil would work, but the flavor won’t be exactly the same.
 Coconut oil is not recommended for this cheese.

 - Cornstarch: to give creaminess to the cheese.
 Try not to replace this.

 - Potato starch: to give a stringy texture to the cheese.
 Try not to replace this.

 - Nutritional Yeast: to give a cheese flavor to the cheese.
 Try not to replace this.

 - Soy Yogurt: must be unsweetened and without aromas.
 We prefer soy yogurt to get the flavor as close to the Italian melted cheese, but you could use any other plant-based yogurt, as long as it is not sweet.

 - Salt: we use sea salt.

 - Spinach: we filled one focaccia with cheese and spinach and it was delicious.
-So, spinach are optional, but we highly recommended.
-You need to cook them on a pan with a pinch of salt, until they loose all the water and are quite dry.
+So, spinach is optional, but we highly recommended.
+You need to cook them in a pan with a pinch of salt, until they lose all the water and are quite dry.

 - Worktop + rolling pin: to knead and roll the dough.